jsiegenthaler/sendmailx/README.md

 * totp.pin - a secret PIN code also used to generate the TOTP
 * totp.validityPeriod - the length of time in seconds that the TOTP remians valid

-* authorisedEmails - a list of authorised email addresses that sendmailx is allowed to send emails to
+* authorisedEmails - a comma-separated list of authorised email addresses that sendmailx is allowed to send emails to.
+The list can be stored over multiple lines in the json file.
+To allow sending of emails to anyone, leave the authorisedEmails empty.